sot/agasc/docs/catalog-description.rst

         For Tycho catalogs, this is the Tycho BT-VT color.
         Default value of -9999.0

-    2    COLOR2_ERR - short integer expressing the error in color2, iun
+    2    COLOR2_ERR - short integer expressing the error in color2, in
         units of 0.01mag.
 Default value of -9999.

     1    C2_CATID - unsigned integer identifying the source of color2 and